OLD GRACE NOT-FOR-PROFIT HOUSING CO-OPERATIVE LTD. BY-LAWS

 Vacancy where board can meet quorum

-(a) If the board can meet quorum and a vacancy on the board arises, the directors may either call a special meeting of members to fill the vacancy or continue to run the board without filling the vacancy.
+(a) If the board can meet quorum and a vacancy on the board arises, the directors may either fill the vacancy by ordinary resolution or continue to run the board without filling the vacancy.

 Vacancy where the board cannot meet quorum